- Quality of Life & Wellness»

 “Many of you who are dwelling on Earth shall have the opportunity to complete the cleansing and take flight, flight into another state of being, flight into another realm of many parallel proportions.
 Uplifting your consciousness and creating the heaven that you all desire to see manifest on Earth, shall first be recognized within the psyche of your being.”

 We hear of words like transformation, awakening, having a Soul purpose or being true to ourselves, but what do these really mean?

-Transformation – a physical transition from one medium to another, is the closest description that I could find on Wikipedia, the free online encyclopaedia.
+Transformation – is a physical transition from one medium to another.
+It is the closest description that I could find on Wikipedia, the free online encyclopaedia.
 The words that Barbara Goulding wrote on the Dragonfly Portal – Transformation came closer to my heart.

 Dragonfly totem leads you through the mists of change to the land of magic where you find your true power and you hear the wisdom of your soul.
 Barbara Goulding

-The inner voice that challenged me during the seventies to take a flight, being the dragonfly, urged me to have the courage to do so fifteen years ago.
+The inner voice that challenged me during the seventies to take a flight, being the dragonfly, urged me to have the courage to do so twenty years ago.